Eating and Drinking on the South West Coast Path

 Apple cake is another Dorset staple and it is recommended to be eaten with a hearty dollop of clotted cream.
 While we are on sweet things, it is a good idea to get your hands on some Dorset Knobs.
 While there is great scope for some Carry-On humour, these are actually little, sweetened bread balls which are a great source of hiking energy.

-A hearty, home cooked breakfast is included in your trip, so you don’t have to worry about that particular meal.
-For lunches, the best thing to do is check your information pack each day to see if there are any stops available to pick up lunch.
+A hearty, home-cooked breakfast is included in your trip, so you don't have to worry about that particular meal.
+For lunches, the best thing to do is to check your information pack each day to see if there are any stops available to pick up lunch.
 If not, there is generally a tearoom, bakery or shop in town where you can pick up supplies, or if you ask your accommodation provider the night before, they will be more than happy to put together a packed lunch for you.
 With evening meals, it is always a good bet to ask your hosts for a recommendation for dinner, but we also have a few tips for where to eat along the way.

 Such is the massiveness of the path, that we are not going to recommend somewhere for every night you stay on the route.
 However, a great tip is to ask your hosts in each location where you should eat as they know the lay of the land, which restaurants are up and coming and which have had their day.
 However, we do have a few suggestions for the route.

-The Williams Arms in Braunton on the first section of the path is a 16th Century, thatched roof pub with an exceptional menu and a carvery with locally sourced meats.
+The Williams Arms in Braunton on the first section of the path is a 16th Century, thatched-roof pub with an exceptional menu and a carvery with locally sourced meats.
 The Bush Inn in Morwenstow is a 13th Century pub with a very modern outlook.
 Fresh, tasty pub grub served in this family-run pub.